-We evaluate the P_r map by comparing the DOC concentration values derived from this map (and Eqn.
-6) with those observed, since there is no direct measurement of P_r.
+We evaluate the $P{\rm r}$ map by comparing the DOC concentration values derived from this map (and Eq.
+6) with those observed since there is no direct measurement of $P{\rm r}$.
 The 3210 evaluation stations and their corresponding small catchments (Fig. 1b) are used for this purpose.
 Note that each of these 3210 evaluation catchments may encompass multiple NHDPlus local catchments.
-The evaluation thus takes two steps: 1) For each NHDPlus local catchment, calculate its DOC concentration using the predicted P_r value, SOC, and Eqn.
-(6); derived the DOC concentration for the evaluation catchment (whose outlet is an observational station) by taking the area-weighted average of local DOC values from the few NHDPlus local catchments located within this catchment; 3) Compare the "derived" DOC concentration with the observed value at the same evaluation catchment.
-Note that two evaluation catchments are dropped during Step (1) for containing some NHDPlus local catchments without an effective model simulated P_r.
+The evaluation thus takes three steps: for each NHDPlus local catchment, (1) calculate its DOC concentration using the predicted P_r value, SOC, and Eq.
+(6); (2) derive the DOC concentration for the evaluation catchment (whose outlet is an observational station) by taking the area-weighted average of local DOC values from the few NHDPlus local catchments located within this catchment; and (3) compare the derived DOC concentration with the observed value at the same evaluation catchment.
+Note that two evaluation catchments are dropped during Step (1) for containing some NHDPlus local catchments without an effective model-simulated $P{\rm r}$.

 Figure 7 shows that our derived DOC concentration values effectively reproduce the spatial variability in the observed values.
-The MASE, NRMSE and R2 values are 0.73, 1.81, and 0.47, respectively, further suggesting a satisfactory performance.
-The scattering only occurs to a small portion of the dots, as indicated by the reddish colours.
+The MASE, NRMSE, and R^2 values are 0.73, 1.81, and 0.47, respectively, further suggesting a satisfactory performance.
+The scattering only occurs for a small portion of the dots, as indicated by the reddish colours.
 This scattering may stem from several causes, such as the limited availability of DOC observation data and the uncertainties in model development (see Sect.
 4 for more details).
 Despite the scattering, the overall alignment between observed and predicted values suggests that our methods, including the generic formula and ML modelling, are appropriate and effective.
-The DOC evaluation performance of the

-SoilGrids-based model (Supplementary Fig. S13) reveals a larger systematic bias.
-This issue is also primarily attributed to differences in data distribution, as the P_r values in evaluation exhibit a wider range than those in training, particularly at low values (see Sect.
+The DOC evaluation performance of the SoilGrids-based model (Fig. S10) reveals a larger systematic bias.
+This issue is also primarily attributed to differences in data distribution, as the $P{\rm r}$ values in evaluation exhibit a wider range than those in training, particularly at low values (see Sect.
 2.2.2).
 Consequently, the model struggles to predict extreme values accurately.
 For example, for very small P_r values in the evaluation catchments, the model tends to slightly overpredict due to the absence of such small values in the training dataset.
 Additionally, the typically higher SOC values in these regions further amplify the discrepancies.